Alcatraz Island is a small island in San Francisco Bay, California, USA.

 Wherever you buy your Alcatraz tour tickets from, there is no refund.
 There will be no compensation for no-shows as well.

-Yes, all Alcatraz tickets include the full experience – ferry transportation both ways, access to the Alcatraz prison on the Island and the cellhouse audio tour.
+Yes, all Alcatraz tickets include the full experience – ferry transportation both ways, access to the Alcatraz prison on the Island, and the Cell house audio tour.

-Alcatraz tour tickets are sometimes referred to as ‘Alcatraz boat tickets’ because they include the ferry to the Alcatraz Island and back.
+Alcatraz tour tickets are sometimes referred to as ‘Alcatraz boat tickets’ because they include the ferry to Alcatraz Island and back.

-This is the best option, if you want to avoid the crowd during your Alcatraz visit.
+This is the best option if you want to avoid the crowd during your Alcatraz visit.

-Alcatraz Island map
+Map of Alcatraz Island

 During your visit, it will help to have the Alcatraz Island map.